Xceptance/xlt-documentation/content/en/xtc/loadtesting/155-lt-settings.md

 Learn more in our _Load Testing_ section about [configuring load profiles]({{< relref "/xlt/load-testing/manual/470-load-configuration" >}}) for your test run.

-### Schedule

-Instead of starting the load test manually you can schedule it for an automated start.
-If you use this feature, make sure you have all settings properly configured.
-The scheduling does not validate the setup.
-You can remove a schedule at any time or start the test manually if desired.
-Also, editing of settings is possible as long as the test has not been started.

-To update the test schedule, click the edit button in the _Schedule_ section, then pick a date and time (UTC).
-To delete the schedule settings, click the delete button (only visible if a schedule is set).

 ### Machine Configuration

 The most important (and mandatory) part of the test setup is the configuration of the test machines to be used.